shariq1989/cookbook/content/recipe/Bhuna_Gosht.md

 #### DIRECTIONS

-1. To begin, wash the goat and add it to an Instant Pot or pressure cooker with 1 cup Water and 1 tsp of Salt.
-Cook on high pressure for 40 min. with a quick release (This is for high-elevation.
+1. To begin, wash goat and add it to an Instant Pot or pressure cooker with 1 cup water and 1 tsp of salt.
+Cook on high pressure for 40 minutes with a quick release (This cook time is for high-elevation.
 You can reduce cooking time for lower elevation).
+2. Gather the whole spices and stir in the nutmeg, set aside.
-2. While meat is cooking, heat oil (1/3 cup) in a heavy bottomed pan and add whole spices until they begin to crackle.
+3. While meat is cooking, heat oil (1/3 cup) in a heavy bottomed pan and add whole spices until they begin to crackle.
-3. Add garlic cloves and ginger slices.
+4. Add garlic cloves and ginger slices.
 Saute until golden.
-4. Mix in the onions and fry until they are soft and translucent.
+5. Mix in the onions and fry until they are soft and translucent.
 At this point you can add the goat when it is finished cooking.
-5. Add in yogurt and salt and let it cook on high heat until the yogurt leaves water on the sides.
+6. Add yogurt and salt and let it cook on high heat until the yogurt leaves water on the sides.
-6. Turn down the heat to medium- high and cover the pan.
-Allow mixture to simmer, about 5 min.
+7. Turn down the heat to medium- high and cover the pan.
+Allow mixture to simmer, about 3-5 min.
-7. Stir in the coriander powder, turmeric, red chilli powder and mix together.
+8. Stir in the coriander powder, turmeric, red chili powder and mix well.
-8. Adjust to high heat again and fry until oil leaves from the sides.
-Keep adding ghee while frying (about 4 tbsp).
+9. Adjust to high heat again and fry until oil leaves from the sides.
+Add ghee as needed while frying (up to 4 tbsp).
-9. Once the oil seperates, check the salt and adjust if needed.
+10. Once the oil seperates, check the salt and adjust if needed.
-10. Slowly the goat will thicken and turn deep brown in color.
+11. Allow the mixture to continue to cook on high, stirring regularly.
+Slowly the goat will thicken and turn deep brown in color.
-11. Garnish with cilantro and fresh ginger slices.
+12. Garnish with cilantro and fresh ginger slices.
-12. Serve with naan or rice.
+13. Serve with naan or rice.